mikesha2/finite_element_skin/README.md

 # Getting started
 `Main.ipynb` contains demonstrations of all the methods developed here.
 If you wish to run `Main.ipynb` from scratch, be sure to delete all files in the `cache` folder.
 This may take a while, since it will be performing nonlinear solving from scratch.

-`Simulation Analysis.ipynb` contains the code used to process code and generate figures. `data.pkl` is the processed data.
+`Simulation Analysis.ipynb` contains the code used to process code and generate figures. `data.pkl` is the processed data, which is available in the Docker container.

 `wound_geometries.py` is a helper file where we generate all the geometries and meshes used.